pskopnik/lsdf-checksum/docs/design.md

     state of the data in the database.
 This information is sufficient to resume aborted (or failed) runs.

+##### Lock (table `db_lock`)

+The Lock table allows locking of the database while a run is performed by the master.
+An exclusive `WRITE` lock is acquired on the table whenever a run is about to start.
+After the process has acquired the lock, it may write to the Runs table (insert new rows or change existing) as well as write data to the Inserts, Files and Checksum Warnings tables.

+The Lock table contains no content.

+ * `id` (`bigint(20) unsigned`) - Auto increment id, primary key.

 ##### Checksum Warnings (table `checksum_warnings`)

 The Checksum Warnings table is used to write warnings about corrupted files.